Connect with us

 However, nearly two dozen Louisiana business owners and residents opposed the project during the hearing.
 The St. Tammany Parish Council also renewed its opposition to the plan with a resolution Thursday night.

-“They were talking about how great it would be [to have] a park in Jackson, Mississippi,” Parish Council member David Cougle said.
+“They were talking about how great it would be [to have] a state park in Jackson, Mississippi,” Parish Council member David Cougle said.
 “But we are in Slidell.”

-The Rankin-Hinds Drainage District, an entity of the state of Mississippi created to prevent flooding in the two counties, supports the project, saying the lake would not only prevent flooding in Jackson, but provide an urban waterfront that would increase revenues and provide recreational opportunities.
+The Rankin-Hinds Drainage District, an entity of the state of Mississippi created to prevent flooding in the two counties, supports the project, saying the lake would not only prevent flooding in Jackson, but provide an urban waterfront that would increase city revenues and provide recreational opportunities.

 “It’s not being considered how this is going to negatively affect us,” Cougle added.